- Privacy notice

 - Continue to maintain an open, honest and proactive relationship with HMRC

-- Have in place risk management and control procedures in relation to tax.
+- Have in place risk management and control procedures in relation to tax

 MSCI’s approach to Tax Risk Management and Governance arrangements

 MSCI has robust internal procedures and compliance programs to ensure MSCI meets its tax compliance responsibilities.
-Those procedures are reviewed and tested by MSCI’s internal audit department and the tax department regularly reports to MSCI’s enterprise risk function to assess developing risk areas.
+Those procedures are reviewed and tested by MSCI’s Internal Audit department and the Tax department regularly reports to MSCI’s Enterprise Risk function to assess developing risk areas.

 MSCI’s attitude to Tax Planning

-MSCI recognises that it has a responsibility to pay an appropriate amount of tax in the U.K. Against this MSCI must balance its responsibilities to maximize MSCI’s sustainable returns to shareholders.
+MSCI recognizes that it has a responsibility to pay an appropriate amount of tax in the U.K. Against this MSCI must balance its responsibilities to maximize MSCI’s sustainable returns to shareholders.
 MSCI will not undertake any tax planning that cannot be sustained by the commercial requirements of the group and does not have economic substance.
 MSCI will not undertake any tax planning unless MSCI believes that the strategy is compliant with tax legislation and more likely than not to succeed.